savbace/represent/represent.client/README.md

 - [ ] Select from the latest top N activities
 - [ ] Select uploaded image.
 - [ ] Add different templates of stats representation.
   - Exclude/include stats (pace, date, elev etc).
   - Add emoji.
-- [ ] Uploaded image from file.
+- [ ] Upload image from file.
 - [ ] Use map as a background.

 ## API